lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 dn_diagnostic_interval = -1

 ## Start diagnostic:
 # Determines from which iteration Phi is printed to a binary file, when "print_phi" is set to true
+# turn off by setting to -1
 start_diagnostic = 500

 ## Measure Timing: If timing measurements should be done (takes time)